diagram-sankeyEnvironments

 • Traceability — each run is captured with logs, diffs, inputs, and outputs

-• Repeatability — deployments can be re-run safely at any time, enabling iterative updates
+• Repeatability — environments can be re-run safely at any time, enabling iterative updates

-• Separation of concerns — blueprints define what should exist, deployments define where and how it’s applied
+• Separation of concerns — blueprints define what should exist, environments define where and how it’s applied

-• Safety — approval flows, environment policies, cost checks, and unified plans help prevent unintended changes
+• Safety — approval flows, collection policies, cost checks, and unified plans help prevent unintended changes

 Last updated